noryev/ipfsObjectAnalyzer/readme.md

 The primary reason for this tool is to help guage, and analyze ipfs content.
 Specifically being able to identify malware stored on public IPFS Gateways.
 This project is split into a few different parts.

-0. There is some lambda code that processes the CID request.
+/worker - Javascript code meant for a Cloudflare worker that processes a portion of the CID request.
-1. There is a front-end found in the src folder.
+/src -  Front-end built with React.

 The API flow within this program goes something like this: